pjbarnes35/FridayProject4/README.md

 -3It then constructs the story using f-strings, incorporating the words provided by the user.
 -4Finally, it displays the completed story with some visual separators for clarity.
 You can run this code, and it will prompt you for the words needed to fill in the Mad Lib, then display the completed story.

+# Powerball Notes
+This code does the following:

+-1 Imports the random module to generate random numbers.
+-2 Defines a function generate_powerball_numbers() to generate PowerBall numbers.
+-3 Asks the user if they want PowerBall numbers and processes their response.
+-4 If the user wants numbers, it generates six random numbers according to the PowerBall rules.
+-5 Prints the generated numbers with the required spacing.
+-6 Says goodbye to the user.